 and mentions the problems that use of CME's common identifiers will

+solve.
 The release also

 includes a quote from Jimmy Kuo, research fellow, McAfee AVERT, the company's